 Tip 5: Reward yourself when you complete a task

-If you are looking for support in your goals and would like the added benefit of accountability, get in touch via firstname.lastname@example.org to see how my coaching, courses and programmes might be of value.
+If you are looking for support with your goals and would like the added benefit of accountability, get in touch via firstname.lastname@example.org to see how my coaching, courses and programmes might be of value for you.

 Have you heard of the Pomodoro technique of time management?
 Read my blog Why Pomodoro Technique Increases Your Productivity, to find out how it will transform your time management and help you be more productive especially if you are working from home.

 Read my blog Power of Goal Setting using 'Range Goals', to find out more about what a “range goal” is, how range goals will help you stop procrastinating and are better for your mindset and motivation.
 I also share some practical tips and tools to help set them and implement them.